Jillian Mercado

-Jillian Mercado (born April 30, 1987) is an American actress and fashion model represented by CAA Fashion.
+Jillian Mercado (born April 30, 1987) is an American actress and fashion model represented by CAA (Los Angeles).
 As a wheelchair user (due to muscular dystrophy), she is one of the few professional models who has a visible physical disability in the fashion industry.
 A prominent figure in the new wave of models challenging beauty ideals in the fashion industry, Mercado is keen to fight the lack of representation of people with disabilities in the fashion industry and their enduring stigma.

 Early life

 Mercado was born and raised in New York, NY.
 She is of Dominican ancestry, and has two younger sisters.
 Diagnosed with spastic muscular dystrophy as a child, she believes her interest in fashion originated from her mother, a dressmaker, and her father, once a shoe salesman.
 As a fashion merchandising student at New York's Fashion Institute of Technology from 2006 to 2010, she completed internships at Veranda and Allure magazine.
 She would continue on to attending Fashion Week for years as a volunteer which ultimately gave her the opportunity to cover events for society photographer Patrick McMullan's PMc Magazine.